ddw26/Team-Frist-Center/README.md

 Join AWS dataframes image image
 SEE VIDEOS BELOW

-Here is a video of the data mocked up in AWS s3 bucket.
-Click here to see the RDS in AWS/S3

 The team connected the database using PdAdmin and created a database as seen below.
 Click here to see the data working properly in Postgres